 bundle install command in your Ruby on Rails project's root directory, and edit the spec/rails_helper.rb with the following.

 Shoulda::Matchers.configure do |config| config.integrate do |with| with.test_framework :rspec with.library :rails end end

 That's it - your Ruby on Rails project is ready to use all the matchers provided by the ShouldaMatchers in the RSpec tests.

-FactoryBot is the most popular fixtures replacement for Ruby on Rails projects.
+FactoryBot is the replacement of the most popular fixtures for Ruby on Rails projects.
 It provides a straightforward definition syntax and supports both multiple build strategies and factories for the same class, including inheritance.

 In order to use FactoryBot in the Ruby on Rails project with RSpec, install the dedicated FactoryBotRails gem.
 Open the Gemfile file and add the following to the development and test groups.

 Adding the gem to the development group results in modifying the default Ruby on Rails generators to produce related factories - from now on, whenever you generate the new model via command line, the corresponding factory will be generated as well.